HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Over the past two years, large language models (LLMs) and other generative systems have gained traction in both awareness and usage.
 It appears people are increasingly specifying rules for the crawlers they use in order to gather data for training and other purposes.

 Of these, `GPTBot` is the most commonly specified and found in 2.7% of mobile crawls.
-The next most common is `CCBot`, which is Common Crawl's agent [https://commoncrawl.org/ccbot](https://commoncrawl.org/ccbot).
+The next most common is `CCBot`, which is <a hreflang="en" href="https://commoncrawl.org/ccbot">Common Crawl's agent</a>.
 While `CCBot` isn't related only to AI, a number of popular vendors use or have used data gathered from this crawler to train their models.

 **In Summary:**